pql-lb/kata/README.md

 For payment processing I would use Stripe to handle actual payments.
 I would use Payment elements to allow for a customizable checkout experience.

 With more time I would also implement better styling and animations with gsap.

+For a larger list of products I would have used windowing to display data.